scstanley7/burroughs-stylesheets/README.md

 # Burroughs Project Stylesheets

+*This is a test change for the GitHub workshop*

 These stylesheets are used to transform the Burroughs TEI documents into the various components necessary for generating Islandora ingest packages for the [Comparative Edition Solution Pack](https://github.com/fsulib/islandora_solution_pack_comparative_edition).

 * [display.xsl](https://github.com/scstanley7/burroughs-stylesheets/blob/master/display.xsl) is used to generate the page HTML files that display the transcriptions